Bitcoin-ABC/bitcoin-abc/modules/ecash-agora/README.md

 ### 2.6.0

 -   Add new `relist` method to `AgoraOffer` that will automatically build and broadcast an agora tx that cancels an existing offer and relists the same token at new terms (updated price, quantity, and/or other params) [D18847](https://reviews.bitcoinabc.org/D18847)

+### 2.6.1

+-   `ecash-wallet` is now a dependency and not a dev dependency, and must be specified as such for apps that use `ecash-agora` to avoid missing dep errors.
+[D18852](https://reviews.bitcoinabc.org/D18852)